LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/types-of-relationships.rst

 .. admonition:: Question

-   True/False: In order for two Java classes, A and B, to be mapped in a one-to-many relationship, class A must contain a field for B objects and B must have a field for instances of A.
+   True/False: In order for two Java classes, A and B, to be mapped in a one-to-many relationship, class A must contain a field for instances of B and B must have a field for instances of A.

    #.
 True
    #.
 False